zSuperx/nix-bore/README.md

 # nix-bore

 A flake that exposes a NixOS module for the Bore TCP proxy tunnel.
+More can be read about `bore` [here](https://github.com/ekzhang/bore).

 ## Example Usage